-Honesuki 150mm Silverback HAP40 - Tsuchime Finished, Complite Handle Red
+Honesuki 150mm Silverback HAP40 - Tsuchime finished, Complite Handle Red

-Currently, HAP40 is only processed by a few Japanese blacksmiths in the traditional way, so the supply of HAP40 blades is still very limited.
+Currently, HAP40 is only processed by a few Japanese forges in the traditional way, so the supply of HAP40 blades is still very limited.
 We are therefore proud to offer our own HAP40 series.
 We have the Silverback HAP40 knives forged for us by specialists in and around Seki, Japan, according to our specifications and are pleased to be able to offer this series at attractive prices.
-Each knife in this series is engraved with the Silverback "銀 背" (Japanese for Silverback) and is therefore unique and only available from us.
+Each knife in this series is engraved with the Silverback "銀 背" (Japanese for silverback) and is therefore unique and only available from us.